 So I find myself bouncing back and forth between relaxed joy and active grieving.
 And often, I feel after the fact guilt, for the relaxed joy.
 What an emotional ride I’m on.

 We’ve made huge adjustments in our lifestyle so that we can live purposefully.
 Our purpose is to take advantage of the time we have on this earth, while we are physically capable and do the things that challenge and inspire us.
-There’s no guarantee that you’ll feel as good tomorrow as you do today, so get the most from everyday.
-We are mid-life retired or self-sponsored athletes, spending everyday outside “training”for our next big adventure.
+There’s no guarantee that you’ll feel as good tomorrow as you do today, so get the most out of every day.
+We are mid-life retired or self-sponsored athletes, spending every day outside “training” for our next big adventure.
 However you want to couch it, it’s awesome, it’s inspired, it’s courageous and we love it.